• Skip to primary navigation

 • Meal prep guide to make the most of your time in the kitchen & save money!

 Food, of course, played a big part in marking this special occasion.
-And so I decided to accompany my homemade falooda with my Persian love cake.
-It was a match made in heaven!
-If you've yet to try this rose falooda or the cake - you must.
-Partaking in this combo makes us feel like royalty.
+And so I decided to accompany my easy falooda recipe with my favourite cake: Persian love cake.

 My homemade falooda is made with only 8 ingredients and contains zero added sugar — only wholesome goodness and is 100% vegan.
 The beautiful pink hue is achieved using pure beet juice.
 In fact, I also used beet juice to create a quick and easy homemade jelly recipe.
 Honestly, it's a cinch to pull off.